-$$C{CN} = \sqrt{N} \cdot (2 \cdot Q + 2 \cdot \sqrt{Q \cdot E} + \cdot E \cdot Q) \qquad (19)$$
+$$C{CN} = \sqrt{N} \cdot (2 \cdot Q + 2 \cdot \sqrt{Q \cdot E} + E \cdot Q) \tag{18}$$

-3) Comparison of DCS and CN: Figure 5 (a) and (b) compares the normalized expected cost of querying (which is calculated as the total expected cost divided by the square-root of the number of nodes) with the DCS and CN strategies with respect to the two key parameters E and Q. We observe that CN outperforms DCS as the average number of events per epoch increases, while DCS outperforms CN when the per-epoch query probability increases.
+Comparison of DCS and CN.
+Figure 3(a) and 3(b) compare the normalized expected cost of querying (which is calculated as the total expected cost divided by the square-root of the number of nodes) with the DCS and CN strategies with respect to the two key parameters E and Q. Note that from Equations (12) and (18), we can see that the total expected cost of querying is proportional to \sqrt{N} for both DCS and CN.
+We observe that CN outperforms DCS as the average number of events per epoch increases, while DCS outperforms CN when the per-epoch query probability increases.

-Figure 6 shows the regions in the E-Q plane where DCS and CN outperform each other.
+Figure 4 shows the regions in the E-Q plane where DCS and CN outperform each other.
 This is generated by obtaining the zero-contour of the surface representing the difference in cost between DCS and SCN as a function of E and Q. We note that the equal-cost curve grows slowly with respect to E^1 .
-In particular, there is no threshold event rate beyond which CN is always better regardless of the query rate - we shall see later that this is not always the case.
+In particular, here, there is no threshold event rate beyond which CN is always better regardless of the query rate - we shall see later that this is not always the case.

-B. With Aggregation
+4.2 With Aggregation/Summaries

-1) Cost of DCS with optimized hash location: With summaries, all the event information can be compressed into a single packet and sent out to the sink, hence, we have,
+Cost of DCS with optimized hash location.
+With summaries, all the event information can be compressed into a single packet and sent out to the sink,